pietrosperoni/sd-keyword-toggle/README.md

 # SD-Keyword-Toggle Extension

-A keyword toggle extension for AUTOMATIC1111's Stable Diffusion Web UI that adds clickable keyword management to your prompts.
+A simple, file-based keyword toggle extension for AUTOMATIC1111's Stable Diffusion Web UI that adds clickable keyword management to your prompts.

 ## Installation